Q: What do IOHRM students do when they graduate?

 Q: Is it hard to get into the program?

 It is hard to estimate the chance of admissions without information about an individual's qualifications.
 The IOHRM program is a competitive one with about 120 total applicants each year for 12-15 positions.
-Over the past few years, the mean GPA of our students is about 3.65 (ranging from about 3.10) with GRE scores at around the 70th percentile Verbal and 60th percentile Quant (ranging from about the 30th percentile).
+Over the past few years, the mean undergraduate GPA of our students is about 3.73 (ranging from about 3.10) with GRE scores at around the 75th percentile Verbal and 52nd percentile Quant (ranging from about the 30th percentile).
 Regarding the numbers, if the applicant's GPA is not quite on a par with our typical students', we look elsewhere for that evidence.
 Perhaps the student was in another major early on and that brought down the GPA.
 Perhaps personal circumstances influenced the GPA one semester.
 Perhaps strong GREs attest to aptitude that wasn't indicated in the GPA.

 In short, we take a very close look at each applicant's entire packet; the numbers are part of it, but we also closely examine specific coursework (particularly in quantitative classes), the applicant's personal statement, letters of recommendation, and research and work experience.
 We are looking for evidence that the applicant will "fit" our program, and for evidence that the applicant will succeed.